keerekeerweere/ESP32_SMA-Inverter-MQTT/README.md

 Many thanks for the work on these projects!

-COMPILE:
+### COMPILE:
-Use "Arduino Tools->Partition Scheme: No OTA(2MB APP/2MB SPIFFS)" or Huge App  because the program needs aprox.
-1.5MB program space.
+A working VSCode installation must be installed with the PlatformIO plugin installed

-SETUP:
+### SETUP:
 To first configure:
-  - Find the Bluetooth address of your Inverter ( Connect to SMAxxx with smart phone and noet the displayed device bluetooth address)
+  - Find the Bluetooth address of your Inverter ( Connect to SMAxxx with smart phone and note the displayed device bluetooth address)
   - Plug the device in, If possible connect the Serial Monitor to check on output
   - Use ESP Touch App found in Apple Store, or Google Play to configure the IP Address, Note the IP Address given
   - Browse to the IP address.